José Miguel de Velasco: Prefect of Santa Cruz (1826–1828)

-Within the newly established State of Upper Peru, he was appointed as the first prefect of Santa Cruz by Simón Bolívar on 11 November 1828, an office he assumed on 28 December.
+Within the newly established State of Upper Peru, he was appointed as the first prefect of Santa Cruz by Simón Bolívar on 11 November 1826, an office he assumed on 28 December.
 During his term, he proclaimed on 17 January 1827 in Concepción the celebration of 15 February 1825 as the "day of the proclamation of independence from the Spanish government" in Santa Cruz.

 Though little is recorded about his administration, it is noted that Velasco undertook the task of converting all those inhabiting the department into citizens of the republic.
 At the same time, he liberalized trade, establishing trade networks to other sectors of the country.

-Prefect of Chquisaca (1828)
+Prefect of Chuquisaca (1828)

-On 18 April 1818, a riot in the city of Chuquisaca left President Sucre wounded and resulted in the death of José Miguel Lanza, the prefect of Chquisaca, on 30 April.
+On 18 April 1818, a riot in the city of Chuquisaca left President Sucre wounded and resulted in the death of José Miguel Lanza, the prefect of Chuquisaca, on 30 April.
 As a result, Velasco was appointed prefect of the Chuquisaca Department for a short time.

 First presidencies (1828; 1829)

-On 2 August 1828, already incapacitated since 18 April, presented his definitive resignation to the Constituent Congress.
+On 2 August 1828, already incapacitated since 18 April, Sucre presented his definitive resignation to the Constituent Congress.
 Simultaneously, a new cabinet was appointed by decree, presided by Velasco as minister of war.
 Ten days later, the Congress elected him to the post of provisional vice president and entrusted him with the command of the country pending the arrival of the president-designate Andrés de Santa Cruz.
 Velasco's mandate lasted through 18 December when, given the continued absence of Santa Cruz, the Congress reconvened under the framework of a Conventional Assembly dominated by the interests of Agustín Gamarra and the Peruvian Army and elected Pedro Blanco Soto and José Ramón de Loayza as provisional president and vice president.

 Upon being sworn in on 26 December, President Blanco opted to maintain Velasco in the war ministry, a decision which proved important as just six days later the president was assassinated.
 Given the circumstances, the Conventional Assembly once again called on Velasco to exercise the presidency.
 A month into his mandate, on 31 January 1829, Velasco dissolved the assembly by supreme decree, deeming it to have "exceeded the limits of [its] powers" and declaring the restoration of the regime which preceded it.
 By extent, Santa Cruz was once again called to take the presidency.

+Economic policies

+He focused on stabilizing the country and implementing policies that promoted economic development.
+Policies were promoted to encourage agriculture, mining, and trade, with the aim of boosting the Bolivian economy.
+Another important measure was the promotion of industry and agriculture.
+Policies were implemented to protect domestic production and encourage investment in these areas.
+Trade treaties were signed and economic integration with neighboring nations was promoted.
+Regarding the economy, Velasco implemented policies to boost the country's growth and modernization.
+He encouraged foreign investment and promoted industry and trade.
+He also worked to improve the country's infrastructure, building roads and promoting river navigation.